jamie2210/CI_MS3_RR/TESTING.md

 __4. Youtube Upload__

-A user doesn't need to upload a youtube video, but if text is entered in the youtube feild that isn't a youtube link an error occurs where 404 error page is generated within the input field.
+A user doesn't need to upload a youtube video, but if text is entered in the youtube feild that isn't a youtube link an error occurs where 404 error page is generated within the YouTube uplaod div.

  - To fix this I had to update the HTML, Javascrpt and Python code to avoid and future issues.
  - First I added alerts to the input field to let the user know if the supplied link was in the correct format or not.